DevExpress/devextreme-documentation/api-reference/20 Data Visualization Widgets/dxChart/1 Configuration/commonAxisSettings/label/position.md

 ---
 ---
 ##### shortDescription
-Specifies labels position relative to the chart or its axis.
+Specifies the position of labels relative to the chart or its axis.

 ---
 You can specify the following positions for labels on the [valueAxis](/Documentation/ApiReference/Data_Visualization_Widgets/dxChart/Configuration/valueAxis/):